 The good that we do lives after us … if we have the foresight to make a will.

 ECCSS and the three Catholic parishes of St. Mary’s, Sacred Heart and Queen of the World have established a Legacy Society.

 All four institutions are so grateful for the generous hearts of the members of our school and parish communities.
 The Legacy Society allows us to thank donors while they are still living for the estate gifts they are leaving to us in death.
 It also encourages current donors to consider final gifts to their respective parishes and our school system.

-Please contact us if you would like to be a charter member of the Legacy Society.
+Please contact the Advancement Office if you would like to discuss a Legacy Gift.